 5. Take a Kauai Food Tour

 Join an adventure through Kauai’s vibrant North Shore and taste food from around the island.
-Get to know the culture and food of this tropical island by sampling local fruits, teas, grass-fed beef (and other meats), fresh fish catches in an interactive culinary tour with 6 very generous tastings.
+Get to know the culture and food of this tropical island by sampling local fruits, teas, grass-fed beef (and other meats), and fresh fish catches in an interactive culinary tour with 6 very generous tastings.

 This is a great way to find out some of the best Hanalei restaurants that you can return to later in your stay.
 Check latest rates and more information.